 If you are adopting a child from another State, and the State agency has responsibility for placement and care (custody) of a child, that State is responsible for entering into the adoption assistance agreement and paying the title IV-E adoption subsidy.
 This applies even if the child is placed in an adoptive home in another State.
 If, however, the State agency does not have responsibility for the child's placement and care (custody), the adoptive parents' State of residence is responsible for determining whether the child is eligible for adoption assistance; entering into the adoption assistance agreement; and paying the subsidy, consistent with the way public benefits are paid in other programs.
 Children retain their eligibility for adoption assistance and Medicaid across State lines; however, the details of the child's Medicaid service are likely to change if your family relocates to another State after adopting.
-For more information, see National Council for Adoption's webpage on Understanding the Interstate Compact for Placement of Children.
+For more information, see Information Gateway's webpages on Adopting Children From Other States or Jurisdictions and Interjurisdictional Placements.